xplosionmind/old.tommi.space/_drafts/2020-11-13-Switching-to-Zettelkasten.md

 ## The Zettelkasten approach

 Here we are.
 Now it's time to switch to [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), the great method invented and used by that genius of [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann).
-I won't focus on what it is and how it works, there are several great explanations which I listed in [the Zettelkasten Jar item](/zettelkasten).
+I won't focus on what it is and how it works, there are several great explanations which I listed in [the Zettelkasten Jam item](/zettelkasten).

 ### Drawbacks